rust-lang/cargo/src/doc/man/cargo-rustc.md

 * `bench` --- Builds in the same was as the {{man "cargo-bench" 1}} command, similar to the `test` profile.

-See the [the reference](../reference/profiles.html) for more details on profiles.
+See [the reference](../reference/profiles.html) for more details on profiles.
 {{/option}}

 {{> options-ignore-rust-version }}